guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/README.md

 > [!note]
 > The source code used in this sub-project corresponds to version 3.2.3.

+## Prerequisites

+- CUDA-capable GPU
+- A supported version of Linux with a gcc compiler and toolchain
+- CUDA Toolkit (available at https://developer.nvidia.com/cuda-downloads)

 ## Building and Running

 To build, go to the root of the sub-project directory and run the following commands to create the _debug_ version of the `inOneWeekend` executable: